adang1345/delvewheel/README.md

 ## Usage

-`delvewheel show`: show external DLLs that the wheel depends on
+`delvewheel show WHEEL`: show external DLLs that the wheel depends on

-`delvewheel repair`: copy external DLL dependencies into the wheel and patch the wheel so that these libraries are loaded at runtime
+`delvewheel repair WHEEL`: copy external DLL dependencies into the wheel and patch the wheel so that these libraries are loaded at runtime

-`delvewheel needed`: list the direct DLL dependencies of a single executable
+`delvewheel needed EXECUTABLE`: list the direct DLL dependencies of a single executable

 `delvewheel` uses the `PATH` environment variable to search for DLL dependencies.
 To specify an additional directory to search for DLLs, add the location of the DLL to the `PATH` environment variable or use the `--add-path` option.

+`delvewheel show` and `delvewheel repair` support specifying multiple wheels in a single invocation.
+They also support using the `*` wildcard in the wheel filename.

 For a summary of additional command-line options, use the `-h` option (`delvewheel -h`, `delvewheel show -h`, `delvewheel repair -h`, `delvewheel needed -h`).